Balanced Diet: The Key to Global Wellness & Health

 4. The Environmental Connection: How Diet Choices Shape Our Planet

-🔹 Example: If the world adopted a diet rich in plant-based foods, greenhouse gas emissions could be cut by up to 70%.
+If the world adopted a diet centered on plant-based foods, greenhouse gas emissions could be cut by up to 70%.
+This shift would significantly contribute to mitigating climate change and preserving global resources.

 How to Eat for Individual and Global Wellness

-🥗 Eat More Whole Foods – Prioritize fresh fruits, vegetables, and whole grains.
+🥗 Eat More Whole Foods: Focus on fresh fruits, vegetables, and whole grains that provide the most nutrients with the least environmental impact.

-♻ Minimize Food Waste – Plan meals, store food properly, and compost scraps.
+Minimize Food Waste: Plan meals, store food properly, and compost scraps to reduce waste and preserve valuable resources.

 Common Myths About Diet and Global Health

-❌ “Healthy eating is expensive.” – Budget-friendly superfoods like lentils, beans, and oats are affordable and nutritious.
+Not true!
+Budget-friendly superfoods like lentils, beans, oats, and seasonal fruits and vegetables are affordable and packed with nutrients.

 Conclusion: A Healthy Diet for a Healthier World